 An accelerated overview of microeconomic concepts.
-Course will examine concepts of demand, supply, consumer choice models, production models, market structures and distribution of income.
+Course will examine concepts of demand, supply, consumer choice models, production models, - concepts of demand, supply, consumer choice models, production models, market structures and distribution of income.
 May not be used as an elective. - 602.
 Survey of Macroeconomic Analysis (2.5).
 Pr., graduate standing.

 An accelerated overview of fundamental macroeconomic concepts.
 Course will examine macroeconomic measurements, economic growth, differing macroeconomic models, and international trade issues.
-May not be used as an elective.

-608. Economics of Decision Making (5).
+May not be used as an elective. - Economics of Decision Making (5).
 Pr., EC 601, and EC 602, or equivalent, graduate standing.

-graduate standing.

 This course examines how the economic decisions made by managers can be impacted by changing market, political, and global conditions outside the firm.
-Decisions about optimal resource use, production, and pricing by the firm will be examined.

-610. The Macroeconomic Environment of the Firm (5).
+Decisions about optimal resource use, production, and pricing by the firm will be examined. - 610.
+The Macroeconomic Environment of the Firm (5).
 Pr., EC 608, graduate standing.